Enabling Large Language Models to Generate Text with Citations: Automatic Evaluation

 \subsection{Fluency}

-We use MAUVE \cite{pillutla2021mauve} to evaluate the fluency of the output.
-MAUVE measures the similarity between two text distributions.
-Specifically, we concatenate the question and the model output and compare it to the distribution of question-gold-answer concatenation.
-We deploy MAUVE for ASQA and ELI5 as QAMPARI only requires a list of short answers as the response.
-In our experiments, LLMs consistently adhere to the list format and thus we omit reporting fluency scores for the QAMPARI dataset.
+We use MAUVE \cite{pillutla2021mauve} to evaluate the fluency of the output (\S\ref{app_sec:imp_details}).
+We deploy MAUVE for ASQA and ELI5 and omit it for QAMPARI, as QAMPARI only requires a list of short answers as the response and LLMs consistently adhere to the format in our experiments.
+As MAUVE is sensitive to output length and text style, and most LLMs are capable of producing fluent text, we mainly employ it as a sanity check as long as the MAUVE scores are high enough.